ssm2017/ostmu/README.md

     - create_sim_files
     - ostmu

+  - Rename the file ostmu/etc/config.example to ostmu/etc/config

-  - Check the options in the file :
+  - Check the options in the file ostmu/etc/config

-    - ostmu/etc/config
+  - Check the ostmu/models files (the strings surrounded by <[ ]> will be replaced by variables)

   - run the file named "install"